palantir/go-githubapp/README.md

 GitHub imposes timeouts on webhook delivery responses.
 If an application does not respond in time, GitHub closes the connection and marks the delivery as failed. `go-githubapp` optionally supports asynchronous dispatch to help solve this problem.
-When enabled, the event dispatch sends a response to GitHub after validating the payload and then runs the event handler in a separate goroutine.
+When enabled, the event dispatcher sends a response to GitHub after validating the payload and then runs the event handler in a separate goroutine.

 To enable, select an appropriate _scheduler_ and configure the event dispatcher